leto/ramit-briefcase/outline.md

 A Creative Commons licensed manual for prospective students that describes how to integrate into open source communities.

 ### Google Summer of Code: Mentor and Org Admin Guide, Co-Author
-A Creative Commons licesned manual for mentors and admins on how to be effective and avoid common pitfalls.
+A Creative Commons licensed manual for mentors and admins on how to be effective and avoid common pitfalls.

 ### The Sol Genomics Network: Growing Tomatoes using Perl
 * Aureliano Bombarely, et al